prokoudine/ardour-tutorial/content/saving-sessions/saving-a-session/index.en.md

 folder* containing all of the files mentioned above.
 It is _not_ enough to copy just the `*.ardour` file.

-{{% notice tip %}}
+{{% notice warning %}}
 When copying an Ardour folder to another computer or drive, do not manually change its name or the name of any of the internal files.
+Please also note that, as Ardour sessions are case-sensitive, copying a session to a USB stick (VFAT file-system) will likely corrupt the session.
+ZIP up the session folder to move it between machines.
 {{% /notice %}}

-The easiest way to transfer the entire project is to just ZIP the session's folder.
+The easiest way to transfer the entire project is indeed to just ZIP the session's folder.
 If you don't have snapshots in your session, you can also use the `Session > Archive...` command.
 This will create a single ZIP file containing the project file and all audio data transcoded to lossless FLAC files.
-Please note that this will drop snapshots, only the current state will be saved.
+Please note that an archive will _not_ contain snapshot, only the current state of the session will be preserved.

 ## Continuing